[Week 30 of 52 Weeks to a Better Relationship With Your Child]

 True, some people probably used forks poorly.
 Some people might have paid too much for forks.
 Did some people spend too much time admiring their forks?
 Maybe if you had never had a fork, you would too!

-Those with forks were probably alternately accused of having an unfair advantage because they could eat faster or of abandoning the natural ways of their ancestors.
+Those people with forks were probably alternately accused of having an unfair advantage because they could eat faster or of abandoning the natural ways of their ancestors.
 They were probably warned that forks would make their lives more stressful because they would have more time available to make more decisions.
 There were probably even those who claimed that eating with individual forks was a sign of feeling superior.

 The bicycle versus the horse